-Everyone can be at risk of having a fall, but some older adults can be more vulnerable than others due to the presence of long-term health conditions.
+Everyone can be at risk of having a fall, but falls can be more serious in older adults because they are more likely to be injured.

 Other groups who are particularly at risk are young children and people whose job involves working at heights.